‘Big Brother’ Fans Blast Cliff Hogg & Nicole Anthony After Boneheaded Double Eviction Move

 Big Brother fans are speaking out after the double eviction episode that some are dubbing “Revenge of the Nerds.”
 After Nicole Anthony won a puzzle-themed Head of Household competition, fellow underdog Cliff Hogg pulled off a Power of Veto win.

-But instead of making a big move and breaking up power couple Jackson Michie and Holly Allen, Cliff kept Nicole’s “safe” HOH nominations—Christie Murphy and Tommy Bracco— intact and Christie went home.
+But instead of making a big move and breaking up power couple Jackson Michie and Holly Allen, Cliff kept Nicole’s “safe” HOH nominations — Christie Murphy and Tommy Bracco — intact and Christie went home.

 In her exit interview with Big Brother host Julie Chen, Christie expressed confusion as to why Nicole targeted her and kept super couple Jackson and Holly instead.